 We need to “step it up” as a nation so that we can merit G-d’s revealed presence in Jerusalem once again.
 I once heard my Rebbetzin tell her children that every little gesture of trying to reconnect to our spiritual heritage builds another brick in the wall of the Third Temple.
 We should merit to be those builders.

 Yom Kippur, one of the most sacred Jewish Holidays of the year, is upon us.
+As much as we dread the idea of not eating for 25 full hours, it can be an inspiring time to engage in deep spiritual practice.
 Here are ways you can prepare yourself for the 25 hour fast.
 These pointers will help keep your stomach from grumblin’ and your breath from stankin’.

 2) Did I mention HYDRATION?
 The difficulty we experience during the fast is not usually linked to lack of food; rather, it is the lack of fluids.
 Best choices: You can never go wrong with the good ol’ H20.
 Experts suggest drinking EIGHT 8 oz cups of water per day.
 Try to reach that goal or even surpass it by drinking more the day of.
-Eat your way to hydration by stocking up on fresh fruits and vegetables.
+Eat your way to hydration by eating up plenty of fresh fruits and vegetables that are naturally full of water.
 Some of the most hydrating foods include: Cucumber, iceberg lettuce, celery, grapes, tomatoes, watermelon, green peppers, and spinach, to name a few.
 A handful of these ingredients mixed together sounds like a delicious salad, no?

 3) What to eat the day of?
 On the day of the fast try eating balanced meals.
 For the meal before the fast, eat a proper meal that includes protein, carbohydrates, and plenty of vegetables.
 Eating more carbohydrates will help make you feel fuller longer (you can never go wrong with potatoes, pasta, and bread).
 Try to avoid salty and spicy foods as much as possible.
 The over-consumption of salt causes thirst because the body requires more water to absorb the extra salt.
 Knowing that we won’t be able to eat for 25 hours drives us to eat as much as possible before the fast begins.
 However, do yourself a favor and try not to eat a heavy 5 course meal fit for a Prince.
 The more you eat, the more water is needed from the body to digest it.